- Good value

 Thankfully, the Schwinn Crewmaster comes in two pieces, that are quick and easy to join together.
 Everything you need, including all fixings, comes in a single package, so you don’t have the hassle of finding tools, buying parts, or discarding excessive packaging.

-With rowing machines being such bulky items, having space to not only use them but also to store them when they are not in use is a major consideration when buying one.
+With rowing machines being such bulky items, having space to use them and store them when they are not in use is a major consideration when buying one.

 The good news is that the Crewmaster is designed to fold away for storage when you aren’t using it.
 It even has wheels so that it can be easily and safely moved to wherever you plan to keep it.